johnpeart/johnpeart.github.io/_posts/2020-04-04-eurovision-first-listens.md

 1. I'm only allowed to listen to each track once[^1listen]
 2. Each entry is allowed a tweet-sized piece of commentary: up to 280 characters — no more, but sometimes less

 In lieu of an officially curated album, I’ve listened to the songs in alphabetical order *by artist* this year.
-The final running order wasn’t agreed before the contest was called off this year, so below they are presented in alphabetical order by country, grouped into their respective semi-finals.

 [^1listen]: As always, I watched the UK’s national selection.
 That means I’ve heard the UK entry more than once; but that's the only exception I'm allowed.